Learn which photos to submit, which publications to pursue, and how to impress photo editors. Get published with these straightforward steps!

 Ask Yourself: Do Your Styles Align?

-- Does the publication prefer color or black and white images?
+- Does the magazine or website prefer color or black and white images?

-- Are their published photos bright and airy, or moody and dramatic?
+- Are their images bright and airy, or moody and dramatic?

 - Do they focus on details, portraits, or moments?

-- What audience does the publication speak to?
+- What audience does the magazine speak to?

-- Do you like this publication, and would you read it yourself?
+- Do you love this magazine, and would you read it yourself?

 “We researched publications that might be a good fit and took a risk by pitching solely to Vintage Life and Style.
 Since they are an exclusive publication, we couldn’t publish elsewhere if they accepted our project.
 However, getting published by them was worth the risk, so we took it!”